mnie-fallback/MNie.github.io/_posts/2018-05-29-graphQLTestingPart3.md

 }
 ```

-In our case the use of an UnionGraphType we could be named as an additional option available in a car.
+In our case the use of an UnionGraphType could be named as an additional option available in a car.
 To visualize it better, we could assume that car could have some media system which could be a CD radio, Android radio, Cassette radio.
 Above three classes we implement as following GraphTypes.

 ```csharp
 public class CDRadio